 Target Range: 0 - 230 ppm

-The trend line for Chloride was flat, but recent years were below the trend.
+The trend line for Chloride was slightly downward, but recent years have been relatively flat.
 With concerns about road salt entering lakes, it is important that this parameter remain within the target range and any increases will be investigated.